-A well-thought-out plan provides your employees with opportunities and clear direction on how to increase their skills and advance their careers.
+A well-thought-out employee development plan provides your employees with opportunities and clear direction on how to increase their skills and advance their careers.
 And with a more expanded skill set, they have more tools to help your business forge ahead.
 It’s a win-win for you and your staff.

 But an employee development plan or program shouldn’t be created off the cuff.
 Follow these five steps to help make sure your employees’ development plans are on point.

 Step 1: Consider business goals

-Before you set objectives for employees, try to align their development needs with your company’s business needs.
+Before you set objectives for employee development plan, try to align their development needs with your company’s business needs.

 Consider your long- and short-term business objectives.
 Do you need one of your salespeople to move into a district manager role?
 Does someone in accounting need to learn to use and implement a new software?

 Once you’ve identified your objectives, you can identify the necessary skills, knowledge and competencies that support those goals.

 For example, if your business will be going through a growth spurt, you may need additional leaders.
 What skills do these leaders need?
 Do any of your current employees have the skills – or capability and desire to learn the skills – needed to move into these roles?

 Developing internal candidates to bridge the gap between current employee skill sets and skill sets needed for the future would be of great value to the company.